QAByJavedAnsari/pytestify/README.md

-# Pytestify
+# pytestifypro

-**Pytestify** is a Python testing framework that enhances pytest by offering utility functions and streamlined configurations.
+**pytestifypro** is a Python testing framework that enhances pytest by offering utility functions and streamlined configurations.
 It simplifies writing, executing, and managing tests, making it easier to achieve robust and reliable testing outcomes.

 ## Features